danielsidev/playlist/README.md

 In the root of project..
 First excute:
-> sudo npm install ( Do not forget the sudo, you need.
-The node will make rebuild of the node-gyp )
+> sudo npm install

 *This will make download from dependecies*
 ----------

 After, execute:
->  npm start
+>  sudo npm start

 *Start the electron with the aplication*
 ----------